gearnode/ar/README.md

 ## Introduction

-This library provide reader and writer for GNU ar archive file.
+This library provides readers and writers with GNU ar archive files.

 ## Documentation